Triggers

 Completed actions also cache write data.
 In situations where data is maintained bidirectionally, it is important to set the Event Origin to indicate where the data was changed.
 Select the name of the connector to indicate changes made directly to the data from the external system.
 Select Ryvit to indicate changes made to the data via an internal action from the App Xchange platform.
 This will prevent loops where you update one system and then immediately update the other system.

-Filter Expression
+Filter

-Add a filter to a cache-event trigger in the Filter Expression section to further define the specific conditions under which the flow will trigger.
+Add a filter to a cache-event trigger in the Filter section to further define the specific conditions under which the flow will trigger.
 This ensures that the flow runs only when relevant criteria are satisfied, reducing the number of costly flow runs.

 Please note that values entered will be compared as text strings.
 Filters cannot contain code, such as a reference to a flow config.